 An example of a research paper will be placed on Canvas during the block.

 Composition final grade

-The Minor is passed successfully if two modules have been passed and the average grade of all the three modules is not below 5.5.
-Every module counts equally.
+The Minor is passed successfully if the weighted average grade of the two methods of examination is not below 5.5.
 Please note that uneven final grades will be rounded according to the exam regulations of Erasmus School of Law.